n8willis/opentype-shaping-documents/opentype-shaping-indic-general.md

 which specifies the usage of tabular-width numerals, and `sups`, which replaces the default glyphs with superscript variants.

+### Mark-placement subclasses ###

 Marks and dependent vowels are further labelled with a mark-placement subclass, which indicates where the glyph will be placed with respect to the base character to which it is attached.

-The actual position of the glyphs is determined by the lookups found in the font's GPOS table, however, the shaping rules for Indic scripts require that the shaping engine be able to identify marks by their general position.
+The actual attachment position of these glyphs is determined by the lookups found in the font's GPOS table.
+However, the reordering rules for Indic scripts require that the shaping engine be able to identify marks by their general position.

 For example, left-side dependent vowels (matras), classified with `LEFT_POSITION`, must frequently be reordered, with the final